evelinawahlstrom/ad-assignment-client/README.md

 ## Features working

 - The register form is working and when registering (with a unique email) is complete, the email is saved in the database.
-- The google-register is working but it's (for now only) not saved in the database BUT consoled in the console.
+- The google-register is working but it's (for now only) not able to be saved in the database BUT consoled in the console.

 ## My progress
-Follow my progress developing Task 1 in the **[Projects folder](https://github.com/evelinawahlstrom/ad-assignment-client/projects)
+Follow my progress developing Task 1 in the **[Projects folder](https://github.com/evelinawahlstrom/ad-assignment-client/projects)**

+## To do